MERN-ing-the-midnight-oil/PhraseGenerator/README.md

 SUMMARY:
-  This program generates a suggested password sentance.
+  This program generates a suggested password sentence.

 HOW TO USE: